renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Note that this setting is independent of `branchPrefix`.
 For example, if you configure `branchPrefix` to be `renovate-` then you'd still have the onboarding PR created with branch `renovate/configure` until you configure `onboardingBranch=renovate-configure` or similar.
 If you have an existing Renovate installation and you change `onboardingBranch` then it's possible that you'll get onboarding PRs for repositories that had previously closed the onboarding PR unmerged.

-## onboardingCommitMessageBody
+## onboardingCommitMessage

-Note that when using this option along with `commitMessagePrefix` or `semanticCommits` you will be responsible for adding a separation between the message prefix and the message body.
+Note that the `commitMessagePrefix` or `semanticCommits` value will be prepended to the commit message.

 ## onboardingConfig